About the Holiday

 John Shelley’s incredible illustrations of London and the Globe Theatre will take your breath away.
 The streets teem with vendors, knights, shoppers, kids, Ladies, and Lords.
 If you look closely at the intricate paintings you’ll also spy the seamier side of Old London—a pickpocket, a criminal in the stocks, a tavern brawl, a cat snatching a free meal, a woman about to empty a chamber pot on her unsuspecting downstairs neighbor’s head, and…could that be a dead rat?— and that’s only on the first page!!

-Subsequent pages show the waterfront with its sailing vessels, a peek into Shakespeare’s study and a look at the printing press, an aerial view of London, the Globe Theatre with its thatched awning, the actors donning wigs and costumes, and the audiences enjoying the plays and the fun of a day out.
+Subsequent pages show the waterfront with its sailing vessels, a peek into Shakespeare’s study and a look at the printing press, an aerial view of London, the Globe Theatre with its thatched awning, actors donning wigs and costumes, the audiences enjoying the plays and the fun of a day out.
 Each illustration is alive with color and movement, texture and design, expressive faces, and all the sights, sounds, and aspects of Old London.
 Kids will love lingering over each page picking out the funny events going on in the lanes, in the theater seats, and on stage.

 So hurry to get your own copy of Will’s Words and enjoy it to your heart’s content!
 You will definitely get your money’s worth!

-*Italicized words were invented by William Shakespeare
+*Italicized words and phrases were invented by William Shakespeare

 Ages 6 – 10 and up (Anglophiles and Shakespeare lovers will enjoy this book)